JayitaCh/matsim-col-scenario/README.md

 ## Overview

 This project contains the setup and generation of a MATSim scenario for the City of London.
-The goal is to create a realistic, data-driven transport simulation environment that can be used for analysis, experimentation, and planning.

 The scenario integrates demographic and geographic datasets to model travel demand and transport infrastructure within the City of London.

 ---